 Manchester has an extensive bus network with many routes terminating at Piccadilly Gardens bus station.

-The System One DaySaver ticket costs £5.60 and is good for one day unlimited travel on most buses within Manchester.
+The System One DaySaver ticket costs £5.80 and is good for one day unlimited travel on most buses within Manchester.
 There are also several slightly cheaper day passes that are restricted to a single bus operator.
-These include the Arriva Day Saver ticket (£4.40) for travel on Arriva buses, the FirstDay ticket (£4.50) for travel on First buses and the Stagecoach Manchester Dayrider (£4.50) for travel on Stagecoach buses.
+These include the Arriva Day Saver ticket (£4.70) for travel on Arriva buses, the FirstDay ticket (£5 or £4.80 if you buy your ticket on the First app) for travel on First buses and the Stagecoach Manchester Dayrider (£5 or £4.80 if you buy your ticket on the Stagecoach app) for travel on Stagecoach buses.

-The Metroshuttle is a network of three free bus routes that run through Manchester city centre.
-The three Metroshuttle buses are the most useful bus routes for most visitors to Manchester.
+There is also a network of three free bus routes that run through Manchester city centre.
+The three free bus routes (formerly known as the Metroshuttle bus routes) are the most useful bus routes for most visitors to Manchester as they cover most points of interest in the city centre.

 There are 91 stations on Manchester’s suburban train system, which many people take to the airport or the Peak District.